iranroman/musicinformationretrieval.com/README.md

         macbook:~/stanford-mir$ vagrant ssh

     This step logs you in to Ubuntu locally as user `vagrant` with default password `vagrant`.

+Note: outdated versions of Mac OS X may yield problems with `vagrant ssh`.
+To avoid such problems, please upgrade (for free) to the latest version of Mac OS X.

 ### Start IPython